koyeb/example-mcp-server-python/README.md

 # MCP Server for OpenAI Apps SDK

-A Model Context Protocol (MCP) server built with FastMCP, designed to be deployed on Koyeb and integrated with the OpenAI Apps SDK.
+A Model Context Protocol (MCP) server built with the official MCP SDK, designed to be deployed on Koyeb and integrated with the OpenAI Apps SDK.

 ## Overview

-This MCP server demonstrates how to create AI-accessible tools and prompts that can be used by OpenAI's GPT models through the Apps SDK.
+This MCP server demonstrates how to create AI-accessible tools and widgets that can be used by OpenAI's GPT models through the Apps SDK.
 The server runs as an HTTP service and exposes MCP capabilities via a streamable HTTP transport.

 ## Features

 ### Resources
-- **UI Widget**: An HTML interface that displays tool results in ChatGPT (`ui://widget/demo.html`)
+- **UI Widget**: An HTML interface that displays the todo list in ChatGPT (`ui://widget/todo.html`)

 ### Tools
-- **count_letter**: Counts occurrences of a specific letter in a given text string (case-insensitive)
+- **add_todo**: Creates a new todo item with the given title
-- **greet_user**: Generates personalized greetings in different styles (friendly, formal, casual)
+- **complete_todo**: Marks a todo item as completed by its ID

 ## Prerequisites

-- Python 3.12+
+- Node.js 20+
 - Docker (for containerized deployment)
 - A [Koyeb](https://www.koyeb.com/) account
 - OpenAI Apps SDK access